-The yellow box is relatively self-explanatory, it surrounds the language that the payload is written in.
+- Payload Language – the yellow box is relatively self-explanatory, it surrounds the language that the payload is written in.
 In the above case with payloads 23 and 24, the language is PowerShell.

-The second part of the payload name is the “goal” of the payload, which is contained in the red box.
 There are two different “goals” that are used by Veil payloads:

 - Meterpreter – Meterpreter payloads are payloads that do not contain any shellcode.
 Rather than injecting shellcode into memory and running it, these payloads use the language they are written in to connect back to your Metasploit handler and load Meterpreter, or Cobalt Strike listener and load Beacon.
 These payloads are static in the sense that they can only be used to load Beacon or Meterpreter, as opposed to loading arbitrary shellcode with the shellcode inject payloads.

 - Shellcode Inject – The shellcode inject payloads are designed to load shellcode into memory and execute it.
 Generally, this is used to load Meterpreter or Beacon, but these payloads give you the ability to write your own custom shellcode and run it.
 You can use these payloads to automatically create a user account on the system, spawn calc.exe, or anything you want via the shellcode you write or use.

 It’s likely easier to visually see the differences between the payload goals.
 A sample”Meterpreter” payload (shellcode-less), written in Python, can be seen below:

 A “shellcode_inject” payload, which uses shellcode, looks similar to the following:

 Veil Payloads Obfuscation

 Finally, if using a “shellcode_inject” payload, the last part of the payload describes the level of obfuscation associated with that payload.
 The different types of obfuscation can include: